Finding the Best USB Audio Interface Under 500 Dollars for Home Recordings on a Budget

 With 16 channel inputs and 8 channel outputs the Tascam US-1608 USB digital audio interface has more than enough for I/O for full band recording in the under 300 dollar category!
 8 of the 16 input channels are Ultra-HDDA mic preamps with XLR connectors and phantom power located on the front of the unit along with 2 line / instrument inputs.
 The other 6 inputs are 1/4″ TRS balanced line level inputs, perfect for keyboards, electric drums, mic preamps or any other line level source.
 The internal DSP mixer provides the ultimate in low-latency digital mixing with 4 band EQ and compression available for each input.
 The DSP mixer can provide up to 4 custom stereo mixes for performers for recording a whole band if needed.
 The US-16X08 audio interface is also flexible.
 It can also be used as a stand alone preamp and provide Midi I/O for your entire studio.
 I consider the US-16×08 the best USB audio interface for full band recording under 300 dollars.Go To Top

 Steinberg is one of the oldest names in digital audio recording.
 Their recording softwares, Cubase and Nuendo, have been used in professional recording studios all over the world.
 Their USB digital audio interfaces reflect the same high quality as their software.
-At just under 300 dollars, the UR44 is a DSP based USB audio interface with enough digital I/O for live performance situations for two to four musicians.
-The UR44 has four Class-A Yamaha D-Pre XLR mic preamps providing transparent, detailed sound.
-Two of the UR44’s XLR combo inputs can also accommodate a HI-Z instrument input, eliminating the need for direct boxes.
-The UR44 has two additional 1/4″ TRS balanced inputs on the rear of the unit for added connectivity to keyboards, drum machines, etc… The internal DSP, dspMixFX, not only provides latency free monitoring, but also adds ample dynamics control and Yamaha’s REV-X reverb!
+At just under 300 dollars, the UR24c is a DSP based USB-C audio interface with enough digital I/O for live performance situations for a singer songwriter, karaoke performer or a DJ.
+The UR24c has two Class-A Yamaha D-Pre XLR mic preamps providing transparent, detailed sound.
+One of the UR24c’s XLR combo inputs can also accommodate a HI-Z instrument input, eliminating the need for a direct box.
+The UR24c also provides two stereo sets of RCA jacks, making it perfect for discerning DJ’s.
+There is also a “DJ” monitoring mode especially for use by DJ’s using headphones to monitor during performance.
+If you don’t need the DJ functions, try the UR22c.
+It is identical except for the additional RCA outputs.
+The UR24c is an upgrade from the previous model in it’s class, the UR24… The UR24c now provides an internal DSP, dspMixFX.
+This not only provides latency free monitoring, but also adds ample dynamics control and Yamaha’s REV-X reverb!
 In addition to these internal DSP goodies, the DSP also provides advanced Yamaha guitar amp modeling with four amp types: Clean, Crunch, Drive and Lead!
-The UR44 provides pristine 24-bit / 192 kHz recording for the most discerning musician and seamlessly integrates with Cubase.
-The UR44 will also work effortlessly with any other DAW and provides CC mode (class compliant mode) for use with any supported iPhone or iPad IOS app!
+The UR24c provides pristine 32-bit / 192 kHz recording for the most discerning musician and seamlessly integrates with Cubase.
+The UR24c will also work effortlessly with any other DAW and provides CC mode (class compliant mode) for use with any supported iPhone or iPad IOS app!
 To make the UR44 even more flexible, it provides Midi I/O for connection and control of most any keyboard, drum machine or midi control device.
-If you are a two to four man acoustic group, this may be the best USB audio interface under 300 dollars for your needs.
+The may be the best USB audio interface for DJ use out there and it can be had for under 300 dollars!

 Best USB Audio Interface Under 200 Dollars